tschellenbach/Stream-Framework/docs/feed_setup.rst

 Next up we need to hook up the Feeds to your Manager class.
-The Feedly class knows how to fanout new activities to the feeds of all your followers.
+The Manager class knows how to fanout new activities to the feeds of all your followers.

 .. code:: python